Shared Parental Leave

 - Employer doesn’t have to agree to SPL if leave is to be taken in discontinued blocks

-Last week the Chancellor George Osbourne announced plans to extend shared parental leave and pay to working grandparents – see this article.
+Last week the Chancellor George Osbourne announced plans to extend SPL and pay to working grandparents – see this article.

-For more information from ACAS on the Shared Parental Leave regulations, see:
+For more information from ACAS on the SPL regulations, see:

 or visit gov.UK